We believe that children are capable of developing strong personal integrity. It is our goal to help students develop a positive “moral compass.”

 The classroom teacher handles minor misbehaviors by helping the student measure their behavior against defined expectations.
 This is done one-on-one, in class meetings, or by guiding peer-to-peer conflict resolution.

-Notice of Concern — If a student does not respond to the teacher’s efforts to discipline, we use a 3-step warning process for non-violent or non-offensive misbehavior:
+Notice of Concern — If a student does not respond to the teacher’s efforts to discipline techniques, we use a 3-step warning process for non-violent or non-offensive misbehavior:

 1. Verbal reminder of expectation.

-2. Verbal warning that a written Notice of Concern will result from another misbehavior.
+2. Verbal warning that a written Notice of Concern recorded will result from another misbehavior.

 3. Notice of Concern written; student is sent to the office.

 Office — When the above steps have been taken, or when a serious misbehavior is displayed, the concern is passed to the administration.
-The Assistant Head in the appropriate division will discuss the problem with the child, review the behavior and how it affects other students and the learning process, and explain the consequences of continued misbehavior.
+The Dean of Students and Division Head will discuss the problem with the child, review the behavior and how it affects other students and the learning process, and explain the consequences of continued misbehavior.